galaxyproject/training-material/topics/transcriptomics/tutorials/minerva-pathways/tutorial.md

 ## Analysis

 We have split this workflow into three parts, based only on how long the first two portions of the workflow take to execute.
-The rough runtime of the workflow portions when this was being developed can be broken down as follows:
+The rough runtime of the workflow portions, when this was being developed, can be broken down as follows:

 Step                     | Time
 ---                      | ---